 5. Share-based remuneration has been valued using the binomial method, which considers the performance hurdles relevant to each issue of equity instruments.
-The value of each equity instrument has been provided by PricewaterhouseCoopers.
-Share-based remuneration is the amount expensed in the financial statements for the year and includes adjustments to reflect the most current expectation of vesting of LTI grants with non-market condition hurdles.
+The value of each equity instrument has been provided by Pricew aterhouseCoopers.
+Share-based remuneration is the arount expensed in the financial statements for the year and includes adjustments to reflect the most current expectation of vesting of LTI grants with non-market condition hurdles.
 For grants with non-market conditions including earnings per share hurdles, the number of shares expected to vest is estimated at the end of each reporting period and the amount to be expensed in the financial statements is adjusted accordingly.
-For grants with market conditions such as total shareholder return hurdles, the number of shares expected to vest is not adjusted during the life of the grant and no adjustment is made to the amount expensed in the financial statements (except if service conditions are not met).
-The accounting treatment of non-market and market conditions are in accordance with accounting standards.
+For grants with mort accorditions are to all shareholder return hurdles, the number of shares expected to vest is not adjusted to return the financial statements (except if service conditions are not met).
+The accounting treatment of non-market and market an